Bolexzy/Bolexzy/README.md

 # 👋 Hi, I’m Emmanuel

-🌱 I’m currently learning Software Engineering at ALX, doing the hard work...
+🌱 I am a Software Engineering Student at ALX, doing the hard work...

 * 🔭 I’m currently working on my coding skills.
 * 👯 I’m open to collaborate on Software Engineering projects.